Personal Immigration

 Although the Graduate Visa is designed to offer a relatively straightforward route for international graduates to remain in the UK, applications can still be refused if the eligibility requirements are not fully satisfied or if procedural mistakes are made.
 Understanding the common reasons for refusal can help you to prepare a stronger application and avoid unnecessary disappointment.

 One of the most frequent reasons for refusal is failure to apply while holding valid Student permission.
 Applications must be made from within the UK before current permission expires.
-If you apply after your leave has expired, or from outside the UK, your application will be refused automatically.
+If you apply after your leave has expired, or from outside the UK, your application will be refused or rejected unless a limited exception applies.

 Another common issue arises when the education provider has not yet confirmed successful course completion to the Home Office.
 You must ensure that your university or college has formally notified the Home Office before you submit your application.
 Submitting an application too early, before this notification has been made, may lead to refusal.